cwwang1979/MICCAI_ATEC23challenge/README.md

 # MICCAI_ATEC23challenge
-ATEC23 is a MICCAI 2023 online satelite event, which means that participarts are not required to physically attend the conference but still able to join the challenge. https://conferences.miccai.org/2023/en/online.asp
+ATEC23 is a MICCAI 2023 online satelite event, which means that participarts are not required to physically attend the conference but still able to join the challenge remotely. https://conferences.miccai.org/2023/en/online.asp

 ## Automated prediction of treatment effectiveness in ovarian cancer using histopathological images